Scattering and delay time for 1D asymmetric potentials: the step-linear and the step-exponential cases: Conclusions

 \section{Conclusions}

-Regarding the structure of the discrete energy spectrum as a function of the height $U_0$ of the barrier, in the two examples treated in this paper [Eqs.~\eqref{Steplinpot} and \eqref{Stepexp}], the same considerations apply as those of the concluding section of paper [\onlinecite{RPCG2010}].
-The only difference is that the energy levels $\hslash\omega(n + 1/2)$, $n = 0, 1, 2, 3, ...$, of the harmonic oscillator have to be replaced here by the corresponding levels $E_n$ of the confining potentials \eqref{Conflinearpot} and \eqref{Confexppot}, respectively.
-In the case of potential~\eqref{Steplinpot} the level spacing goes to zero as the energy increases [Eq.~\eqref{levspacinglin}], while in the case of potential~\eqref{Stepexp} it approaches infinity [Eq.~\eqref{levspacingexp}].
-As regards the continuous spectrum, we provide in both examples exact expressions for the delay of a wavepacket reflected from the barrier, as a function of the peak packet energy [Eqs.~\eqref{phaseshiftbeta3} and \eqref{phaseshift_expbeta2}].
-As expected, in both examples these delays exhibit a series of resonances for energies not much larger than $U_0$, while for large energies, they approach the classical values.
+Regarding the structure of the discrete energy spectrum as a function of the height $U_0$ of the barrier, in the two potentials treated in this paper, the same considerations apply as those of the concluding section of \cite{RPCG2010}.
+The only difference is that the energy levels $\hslash\omega(n + 1/2)$, $n \in\mathbb{N}$, of the harmonic oscillator have to be replaced here by the corresponding levels $E_n$ of the confining linear and exponential potentials, respectively (see Appendices \ref{App:linearwell} and \ref{App:exponwell}).
+In the case of the step-linear potential, the level spacing \eqref{levspacinglin} goes to zero as the energy increases, while in the case of the step-exponential one \eqref{levspacingexp} it approaches infinity.
+As regards the continuous spectrum, we provide in both cases exact expressions for the delay of a wavepacket reflected from the barrier, as a function of the peak packet energy (see \eqref{phaseshiftbeta3} and \eqref{phaseshift_expbeta2}).
+As expected, in both cases these delays exhibit a series of resonances for energies not much larger than $U_0$, while for large energies, they approach the classical values.
 The step-harmonic potential is a threshold separating the potential barriers for which the delay time goes to infinity at large energies from those for which it vanishes.

 An entirely similar discussion can be applied to the step variant